brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ```
 :::

 Here, extracting the value from `quux()` will give us a `U&&` that `b` binds to.

-This does not do lifetime extension.
-And then the `std::expected<U, E>` is destroyed at the end of the statement.
-Once again, a dangling reference.
+If this does not do lifetime extension, then the `std::expected<U, E>` is destroyed at the end of the statement.
+And we, once again, get a dangling reference.
 Note that this problem shows up either either of the macro propagation versions, all for the same reasons:

 ::: bq
 ```cpp